avcoder/unit07-lesson02/slides.md

 ## Exercises
 1. Create a table called Employees with columns: EmployeeID, Name, Position, Salary, HireDate.
 2. Create a table called Departments with columns: DepartmentID, DeptName, and Location.
+3. Create a table of your choice with columns of your choice

 ---